codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_405.rst

 **ResponseInterface**

 This interface intends to include the necessary methods for any framework-compatible response class.
-A number of methods expected by the framework were missing and have noe been added.
+A number of methods expected by the framework were missing and have now been added.
 If you use any classes the implement ``ResponseInterface`` directly they will need to be compatible with the updated requirements.
 These methods are as follows: